-MS students must complete three paper forms during the course of the program: the Graduate Degree Plan (GDP), the Graduate Application for Degree, and the Final Report.
+MS students must complete two paper forms during the course of the program: the Graduate Degree Plan (GDP) and the Final Report as well as the Application for Degree online form.
 In addition, Plan A students must complete the Reviewer's Report Form.
 Other forms may be necessary to ask for exceptions to general graduate program rules and to request a leave of absence.
 Links to the GDP and forms for special circumstances are on the Graduate School website at www.grad.umn.edu/students/forms/masters.